-I thought I would end 2017 with a post about an amazing books series that everyone should read.
+I thought I would end 2017 with a post about an amazing book series that everyone should read.
 Enjoy!

-As much as I love reading, I’m happy I listened to this series on audio.
-Chris Colfer himself recorded for this series and his voice just brings the whole series together.
+As much as I love reading, I loved listening to this series on audio.
+Chris Colfer himself recorded for this series, and his voice brings the whole series together.
 His voice for Mother Goose alone makes these books worth listening to.
-I actually hope someone doesn’t make this series into movies because the audio books are so much better than any movie could be.
+I actually hope these books aren’t made into movies because the audiobooks are so much better than any movie could possibly be.

 6th Grade and Up

 Through the mysterious powers of a cherished book of stories, twins Alex and Conner leave their world behind and find themselves in a foreign land full of wonder and magic, where they come face-to-face with the fairy tale characters they grew up reading about.